 While personalized, each mattress is made up of the same general layers:

 - Pocket Coils

-The ranges and construction will be tweaked to meet your personal needs.
+The ranges and construction will be tweaked to meet someone’s personal needs.

 On top of this, Helix only sells their mattresses online.
 This means no sales staff to pay or showrooms to rent, so the savings get passed on to the customer.

 Helix was one of the first bed-in-a-box online mattress retailers to personalize mattresses and they really stand out in the industry for being so unique.

 A Queen size mattress is 60” x 80” x 10” and will run at $995 for a Queen.
 Helix has a 100-night sleep trial offer.